pyodide/pyodide-blog/content/posts/jspi.md

 await_async_http_request.callPromising("https://example.com")
 ```

-This returns a promise, even though a synchronous Python function would
+This returns a Javascript promise, even though a synchronous Python function would
 ordinarily return the value directly.

 Also, calling the Python code that uses `run_sync()` requires using `pyodide.runPythonAsync()` instead of `pyodide.runPython()` to enable stack switching.